gusriobr/crop_hist_detector/README.md

 [Base model](src/cropseq/data/notebooks/dataset_review.ipynb#Estimating-base-model)

 # Model 1: Hidden Markov Models

 In this case HMM let us calculate the conditional probability taken into account he full sequence.

-probabilidad de estar en cada uno de los estados hmm.predict_proba(seq)

-Transition matrix
-In addition to using the forward-backward algorithm to just calculate posterior probabilities for each observation, we can count the number of transitions that are predicted to occur between the hidden states.
+Transition matrix In addition to using the forward-backward algorithm to just calculate posterior probabilities for each observation, we can count the number of transitions that are predicted to occur between the hidden states.

 This is the transition table, which has the soft count of the number of transitions across an edge in the model given a single sequence.
 It is a square matrix of size equal to the number of states (including start and end state), with number of transitions from (row_id) to (column_id).

+**After running the experiment for multiple possible states, and for each state multiple times to avoid getting stuck in local minima, the best number of state seems to be 12.
+The log-prob keeps increasing with higher number of states, but the classifier metrics (f1 and kappa) measured on the test split start going downwards what might be and indicator for model over-fitting.
+See  [evaluate_model.ipynb](src/cropseq/hmm/notebooks/evaluate_model.ipynb) for detailed data about the model fitting and state selection.
+Final model transition can be as svg file: [Final model graph](resources/docs/hmm/final_model_plot.svg)

+Having set the number of hidden states, next step is to train the model multiple times with full data and measure the prediction performance of the model.

 # References

 https://github.com/jmschrei/pomegranate/blob/master/tutorials/B_Model_Tutorial_3_Hidden_Markov_Models.ipynb

 https://stats.stackexchange.com/questions/71940/hidden-markov-model-to-predict-the-next-state